 Field Trips for Prague, Czech Republic

 You are encouraged to participate in the organized field trips, which are included in your program fees.
 These excursions generally take place on Fridays or Saturdays.
-In addition to the including program field trips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture.
+In addition to the included program field trips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture.
 Destinations may change at the discretion of the Resident Director.

-We will observe the lifestyle of the supreme nobility in the chateau Konopiště, the seat of the Archduke Franz Ferdinand d´Esté, whose assassination sparked the tragedy of WWI.
-The tour through the archduke´s apartments as he left them in 1914 show how the mightiest people of the world lived a hundred years ago.
-From Konopiště, we will go to the city of Tábor, once the town of the fifteenth-century revolutionaries.
-Tábor is one of the most beautiful cities in the world—you will tour the medieval underground, thirteenth-century castle, the Renaissance and Baroque city square, and the maze of the carefully planned street system.
-A short hike from the city to the popular eighteenth-century shrine Klokoty will conclude the trip.
+Konopiště castle, the seat of the Archduke Franz Ferdinand d'Este whose assassination sparked the tragedy of WWI, shows the love story of the mightiest ruler of the empire that changed the map of Europe after 1918.
+Tábor, the fifteenth-centruy revolutionaries' town is one of the most beautiful cities in the world—you will tour the medieval underground, thirteenth century castle, and the maze of the carefully planned street system.
+A short walk from the city to the popular eighteenth-century Klokoty shrine will conclude the trip.

 Kutná Hora flourished in the thirteenth century and became one of the most important cities in the Kingdom of Bohemia as well as the Holy Roman Empire.
 You will visit former silver mines, the high gothic church of St. Barbara and a unique example of baroque-gothic architecture: Our Lady Church.
 You will also visit and hear a lecture on Ossuary, the eighteenth century chapel decorated with artifacts made of human bones.